ervikrant06/ervikrant06.github.io/_posts/2018-07-18-Integrate-existing-ceph-with-kubernetes.md

 #### Gotchas

 - I did the installation of centos 7 without any modification in the interfaces and started with ceph installation.
-- When minikube is started, it by default took the same IP address which is assigned on Centos 7 machine since I didn't want to mess up with the minikube hence I changed the Centos 7 IP address to ensure that both don't have same IPs.
+- By default minikube took the same IP address which is assigned on Centos 7 machine since I didn't want to mess up with the minikube hence I changed the Centos 7 IP address to ensure that both don't have same IPs.
 - These are two interfaces present in minikube VM.
 ~~~
 $ ip a